fortythreesam/FourthYearProject/report/report.md

 #### 3.3.3 Fitness

-The image dataset generated above retains the original, untouched, image.
+The image data set generated above retains the original, untouched, image.
 The denoised image and the original image are put into one of the fitness functions mentioned above.
 This is set by the user but uses RMSE by default.
 The EA will optimize for the lowest possible RMSE score but optimise for the highest score if PSNR, IQI, or SSIM are used.

 ### 3.4 Final EA components (Selection, Crossover & Mutation)

 This project uses a simple tournament selection as a means to pick the individuals used in the crossover.
-Since individuals comprise of two decisions, a single point crossover is used.
+Since individuals consist of two decisions, a single point crossover is used.
 For each pair of individuals, a new pair is created such that the first individual is made up from the first half of one parent, and the second half of the other.
 The second individual is then created using the remaining parts of the parents.
 As for the mutation step, each individual will have a 20% chance to have one of their bits flipped.
 ___

-$$\pagebreak$$

 ## Chapter 4